Saturday of Labor Day Weekend – Noon to 11 pm – @ The Woolery Mill

-Due to the ongoing pandemic, the annual B’Town Jazz Fest had to be cancelled this year.
-However, B’Town Jazz has taken up the challenge of producing a series of virtual performances that you won’t want to miss!
+Due to the ongoing pandemic, the 2020 B’Town Jazz Fest had to be cancelled.
+However, B’Town Jazz bravely took up the challenge of producing a series of virtual performances featuring some of the wonderful talent our area has to offer!

 B’Town Jazz makes a statement of support for racial equity and diversity and announces the commissioning of two compositions